 In his Fourth Way teachings, Gurdjieff called humans ‘food for the Moon.’
 This metaphorical statement hints a deep spiritual truth: without meditation and mindfulness, our life is mechanically driven by the outer world; when we remain unconscious, all our thoughts, emotions and actions swing along the cycles of the Moon and are dictated by the forces of Nature.

 Full Moon At Pyramid Valley

 Pyramid Valley International organizes special programs on every Full Moon.
-These programs consist of a spiritual discourse, flute meditation by Patriji and music performances by invited masters.
+These programs consist of a spiritual discourse, cultural programme and music meditation.
 The effects of the meditation are amplified by the energies of the great Maitreya Buddha Pyramid and the spiritual frequencies of the Full Moon.
-The next Full Moon meditation session will be conducted in a grand manner inside the Pyramid on October 1, 2020.
-This Full Moon is also known as the Harvest Moon.